On the relative Galois module structure of rings of integers in tame extensions: Introduction

 In this paper we shall describe a new approach to studying this topic that involves combining the methods introduced by the second-named author in \cite{Mc1} and \cite{Mc2} with techniques involving relative algebraic $K$-theory and categorical twisted forms introduced by D. Burns and the first-named author in \cite{AB}.
 This enables us to both clarify certain aspects of the theory of realisable classes and to establish new results.
-Although our perspective is perhaps somewhat different, it should be stressed that many of the main ideas that we use are in fact already present in some form in \cite{Mc1} and \cite{Mc2}.
+Although our perspective is somewhat different, it should be stressed that many of the main ideas that we use are in fact already present in some form in \cite{Mc1} and \cite{Mc2}.

 Let us now describe the contents of this paper in more detail.
-In Section \ref{S:galres} we recall some basic facts concerning Galois algebras and resolvends; the latter play a key role in everything that follows.
+In Section \ref{S:galres} we recall some basic facts concerning principal homogeneous spaces, Galois algebras and resolvends; these play a key role in everything that follows.
 Next, we assemble a number of technical results explaining how resolvends may be used to compute discriminants of rings of integers in Galois $G$-extensions.
 We also discuss how certain Galois cohomology groups may be expressed in terms of resolvends in a manner that is very useful for calculations in class groups and $K$-groups.
+In Section \ref{S:det} we explain how determinants of resolvends may be represented in terms of certain character maps, and we recall an approximation theorem of A. Siviero (which is in turn a variant of \cite[Theorem 2.14]{Mc1}).

+We begin Section \ref{S:reshom} by outlining the results we need about twisted forms and relative algebraic $K$-groups from \cite{AB}.
+Each tame $G$-extension $F_{\pi}/F$ of $F$ has an associated resolvend isomorphism